freenet/freenet-core/docs/src/architecture/transport.md

   Exceeding limits
   triggers a 10ms sleep (`BANDWIDTH_CONTROL_SLEEP_DURATION`), with periodic reassessment.

+## Implementation Notes

+### Serialization

+Consider [Serde Bytes](https://docs.rs/serde_bytes/latest/serde_bytes/) for serialization, due to its efficiency and avoiding unnecessary copies - but consider any risks from deserializing untrusted data.

 ## Conclusion

 The Freenet Transport Protocol provides a robust framework for secure and efficient data